-Description of Process: FSI manufactures fiberglass reinforced plastic (FRP) products for a variety of purposes.
-All the products are produced as corrosion-resistant or high-strength, open molding manufacture, via a combination of mechanical or manual methods.
+Description of Process: Montana Fiberglass, Inc. (MFI) manufactures fiberglass reinforced products (FRP) for a variety of purposes.
+All of the products are produced as corrosion-resistant or high-strength, open molding manufacture, via a combination of mechanical or manual methods.
 There are six primary steps completed in the FRP process, which include: plug fabrication; mold construction; wax or prep mold; gel coat application; laminate; and part removal/finish trim.
 Volatile Organic Compound (VOC) emissions, primarily styrene, result from the product manufacturing process.
-Styrene is a listed Hazardous Air Pollutant (HAP), and these emissions are regulated by federal Maximum Achievable Control Technology (MACT) rules.
+Styrene is a listed Hazardous Air Pollutant (HAP).